-- The waiver does not reimburse directly any time spent by office staff billing claims or staff travel time when a member is not in the vehicle. - Providers may only bill for services authorized in the service authorization(s). - A claim may include different dates of service. - The units of service reimbursed through the waiver must meet documentation requirements in rule, federal code, and within the waiver.

-- Services billed must meet the service definitions and parameters as described in the waiver, rule, or federal code. - When a claim is submitted for payment, the provider is verifying the claim is true, correct, and accurate. - Updated billing information may be provided through provider bulletins and other methods.
+- The waiver does not reimburse directly any time spent by office staff billing claims or staff travel time when a member is not in the vehicle. - Providers may only bill for services authorized in the service authorization(s). - A claim may include different dates of service. - The units of service reimbursed through the waiver must meet documentation requirements in rule, federal code, and within the waiver. - Services billed must meet the service definitions and parameters as described in the waiver, rule, or federal code. - Services are payable when delivered by awake staff. - When a claim is submitted for payment, the provider is verifying the claim is true, correct, and accurate. - Updated billing information may be provided through provider bulletins and other methods.
 Each provider is responsible for obtaining the information and implementing new or revised policies and procedures as outlined in the notices.